Keep Your Head Up

-- Students will be able to describe the history of jazz music in New Orleans and its connection to Cuban roots.
+- Describe the history of jazz music in New Orleans and its connection to Cuban roots.

-- Students will be able to identify the differences in cultural influences of jazz music and the implications for cultural identity.
+- Identify the differences in cultural influences of jazz music and the implications for cultural identity.

-- Students will be able to describe the traditions connected to generational values of music.
+- Describe the traditions connected to generational values of music.

-- Students will sing “Keep Your Head Up” as an ensemble or make homemade percussion instruments to play along with a live audience, audio creation, or video presentation.
+- Sing “Keep Your Head Up” as an ensemble or make homemade percussion instruments to play along with a live audience, audio creation, or video presentation.